 - You can restore data from the backup of an AlwaysOn Availability Group to the same group.
-You cannot restore an AlwaysOn Availability Group to an alternate SQL Server Instance, standalone deployment, or a different AlwaysOn Availability Group. - If you complete multiple sequential restores of the primary replica and you want to omit the primary replica after the first restore, Dell recommends that you complete the Enter the NetVault Backup Client Name on the AlwaysOn Availability Groups Primary Node field. - Unless you want to use SQL Server Management Studio to add the primary replica to the group, select the Add Primary Database to the AlwaysOn Availability Group After Restore check box. - Ensure that the secondary replicas are always removed from the group before restoring the primary replica.
-You can do this manually using SQL Server Management Studio or by selecting the Remove Database Secondary Copies from the AlwaysOn Availability Group Before Restore check box. - If you do not remove the secondary replicas before completing the restore, it might prevent the plug-in from removing the primary replica or the restore might complete with warnings.
-Also, failing to remove the secondary replicas might prevent you from adding the secondary replicas during the subsequent backup of the primary replica. - If you select With NO RECOVERY for the Restore Type of the primary replica, do not select the Add Primary Database to the AlwaysOn Availability Group After Restore check box.
-You must complete the recovery before you can add the database to the group. - You cannot use the same job to restore databases from multiple AlwaysOn Availability Groups. - You cannot use the same job to restore a database that belongs to an AlwaysOn Availability Group and a different database that does not belong to a group.
+You cannot restore an AlwaysOn Availability Group to an alternate SQL Server Instance, standalone deployment, or a different AlwaysOn Availability Group. - If you complete multiple sequential restores of the primary replica and you want to omit the primary replica after the first restore, Quest recommends that you complete the Enter the NetVault Backup Client Name on the AlwaysOn Availability Groups Primary Node field. - Unless you want to use SQL Server Management Studio to add the primary replica to the group, select the Add Primary Database to the AlwaysOn Availability Group After Restore check box. - Ensure that the secondary replicas are always removed from the group before restoring the primary replica.
+You can do this manually using SQL Server Management Studio or by selecting the Remove Primary Database from the AlwaysOn Availability Group Before Restore check box.

+If you do not remove the secondary replicas before completing the restore, it might prevent the plug-in from removing the primary replica or the restore might complete with warnings.
+Also, failing to remove the secondary replicas might prevent you from adding the secondary replicas during the subsequent backup of the primary replica.